-Change of the reporting entity and unique identifier fields

-Unique identifier: RREL1; CREL1; CRPL1; AUTL1; CMRL1; CCDL1; LESL1; ESTL1; IVSS1; IVAS1;
+Change of the reporting entity and unique identifier fields Unique identifier: RREL1; CREL1; CRPL1; AUTL1; CMRL1; CCDL1; LESL1; ESTL1; IVSS1; IVAS1; IVAN1 Date of first publication: 31 January 2019

-Q5.2.2 The unique identifier (set out in Article 11 of the draft-RTS on disclosure) includes the LEI of the reporting entity.
+Q5.2.2 The unique identifier (set out in Article 11 of the RTS on disclosure) includes the LEI of the reporting entity.
 Should the unique identifier be adjusted if the reporting entity changes during the lifetime of the securitisation?

 A5.2.2 If the reporting entity changes during the lifetime of the securitisation, the unique identifier should not change.
-In other words, once the unique identifier has been set for the securitisation by the reporting entity responsible for creating the first data submission according to the draft\RTS on disclosure technical standards, then that unique identifier should not change.
+In other words, once the unique identifier has been set for the securitisation by the reporting entity responsible for creating the first data submission according to the RTS on disclosure technical standards, then that unique identifier should not change.
 This enables a consistent time series of information to be built over time for that securitisation, which is essential for data users.

-New Identifier Fields What is the purpose of the 'new identifier' fields? \Modified\
+New Identifier Fields

-RREL3; RREL5; RREC4; CREL3; CREL5; CREC4; CRPL3; CRPL5; CRPC4; AUTL3; AUTL5;

-CMRL3; CMRL5; CCDL3; CCDL5; LESL3; LESL5; ESTL3; ESTL5; ESTC4; NPEL3; NPEL5; NPEC4;

-IVAL4; IVSR3; IVSF3; IVAR3; SEST3; SESA3; SESI4; SEAT3; SEAA3
+RREL3; RREL5; RREC4; CREL3; CREL5; CREC4; CRPL3; CRPL5; CRPC4; AUTL3; AUTL5; CMRL3; CMRL5; CCDL3; CCDL5; LESL3; LESL5; ESTL3; ESTL5; ESTC4; NPEL3; NPEL5; NPEC4; IVAL4; IVSR3; IVSF3; IVAR3; SEST3; SESA3; SESI4; SEAT3; SEAA3 Date of first publication: 31 January 2019 Updated: 26 February 2021